National Network Management Centre

 The National Network Management Centre is the main national network operations centre of BT Group, situated in Shropshire.

 History

-BT moved to the countryside site in the 1980s.
+Former sites

+The GPO opened a national network management centre and telecommunications engineering centre at Brogyntyn Hall in Oswestry in 1957, moving from Dollis Hill, which moved to Whittington in 1982.

+Whittington

 The NMC is also known as the Customer Experience and Management Centre, the International Network Management Centre (INMC), or the National Control Centre (NCC).

 The BT Global Media Network delivers television content around the world.
 BT Retail split into BT Consumer and BT Business.

+The network management centre was officially opened January 6 1987 by John Biffen, at the Trunk Network Operations Centre.

 The transformation of BT's network to becoming digital began in 1985, and finished in July 1990.
 BT's Worldwide Network Management Centre at Oswestry opened on 5 September 1990, at a cost of £4m.

+In 1990 the national trunk network became wholly digital.
+Later in 1990, the site took over the Speaking Clock.
+A Philips Vidiwall was installed in September 1990, being formed of 140 screens, 28x5 screens, costing around £1m.
+The system worked with the US NTSC television system, not the European PAL system, as NTSC is 60 cycles per second and PAL is 50.

+From May 2002 two hundred new staff moved in when network management sites in Manchester, Walsall and Cambridge closed.
+The video wall was replaced.

 The site appeared on the BBC Two documentary Genius of Invention.